dangolofrancesco/llm-empathy-causal-study/README.md

 * **X3: Conversation Context (Dynamic Confounder)**: Factors like the **`turn` number** and **`timestamp`** (time of day) can influence both the immediate prompt/response (T) and the user's state (Y).
 A conversation late at night or deep into its turns has different dynamics.
     * **Control Method:** Filter out short conversations.
 We can include `turn` number as a variable in our matching algorithm alongside the prompt embedding.

+* **X4: LLM Model:** This is also a confounder.
+A more advanced model (like GPT-4) might be inherently better at being empathetic (affects T) and simultaneously better at building rapport in other ways (affects Y), which would bias your results.

+    * **Control Method:** Perform our matching analysis *separately for each model group*.

-* **X4 User's Goal:** This is a powerful confounder.
+* **X5 User's Goal:** This is a powerful confounder.
 A user with a "socio-emotional goal" will write a prompt that *causes* the LLM to be empathetic (T) and *also* *causes* them to be more open to attachment (Y).
     * **Control Method:** Our plan to use **semantic matching on the user's initial prompt** is the perfect way to control for this.
 A prompt with a "socio-emotional goal" (e.g., "I'm feeling really down today") is semantically completely different from a "task-focused goal" (e.g., "Write a Python function").

-* **X5: LLM Model:** This is also a confounder.
-A more advanced model (like GPT-4) might be inherently better at being empathetic (affects T) and simultaneously better at building rapport in other ways (affects Y), which would bias your results.

-    * **Control Method:** Perform our matching analysis *separately for each model group*.

 1.  **Filter:** Create one dataset for `gpt-4` conversations and another for `gpt-3.5-turbo`.
 2.  **Match:** Perform your semantic prompt matching *within* the `gpt-4` dataset.
 Then, do a separate matching *within* the `gpt-3.5-turbo` dataset.